Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy)

 General information – The Management of the Altered Airway (Tracheostomy & Laryngectomy):

-- The “Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy) is open to students from UK and overseas.
+- The “Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy) is delivered in two hub locations: London (UK) and Boston, Massachusetts (USA).

 Structure of the “Certification in the Management of the Altered Airway (Tracheostomy & Laryngectomy)